Production Team

 Dyanna Taylor brings a uniquely personal angle to this film; she is the granddaughter of Dorothea Lange.

-Taylor is an Emmy Award winner, and was honored as a 1998 recipient of the MUSE Award for “Outstanding Vision and Achievement in Cinematography” from New York Women in Film and Television.
+Taylor is an Emmy Award winner and the recipient of the MUSE Award for “Outstanding Vision and Achievement in Cinematography” from New York Women in Film and Television.
 She began in the film business in San Francisco, producing and directing documentaries with her first company, Taylor/Franklin Films.
 Her first TV network assignment was as co-director and cinematographer for ABC, making a documentary on the first American women’s climbing expedition Annapurna I in the Himalayas.
 In the Southwest she directed and produced the NHK/Turner film Vanished!, on the writer and artist (and Lange friend) Everett Reuss.
 In 2007, Taylor directed Monastery, a four-part series for The Learning Channel.
 Taylor was recently featured in the NEH video initiative Picturing America about her grandmother’s photograph Migrant Mother.
 Currently, she is directing Territories of the Fresh and Wild: The Life of a Roshi.

 Taylor’s credits as Director of Photography include HBO’s 2009 special The Alzheimer Project; for American Masters: Hemingway: Rivers to the Sea and Winter Dreams: F. Scott Fitzgerald (Fitzgerald received a 2002 Peabody Award); Evolution, a NOVA/WBGH co-production; the HBO Special Life After Life; PBS’s Great Performances Swingin’ With the Duke; Porgy and Bess: An American Voice (PBS special), 500 Nations, the eight-part CBS mini-series with Kevin Costner; Common Threads: Stories from the Quilt, which won an Academy Award; and Blessed Is the Match: The Life and Death of Hannah Senesh.